rabeckett/propane/docs/docs/02_Tutorial/1_Background.md

 In BGP, ASes compute forwarding routes by exchanging BGP routing announcements with their neighbors.
 Each announcement contains:

   * A destination IP prefix
-  * An AS path indicating a possible path to the destination
+  * An AS path indicating the path to the destination through this neighbor
   * A local-preference value indicating route preference (higher is better)
   * A set of user-defined community tags that color routes (e.g., "entered on the west coast")
   * A number of other attributes such as the Multi-exit Discriminator (MED)

 An announcement for a destination IP prefix indicates that the neighbor is willing to carry traffic for the IP prefix along the specified AS path.
 Every route announcement received by an AS is processed by the following steps:

-  1. Reject a route if our AS is already in the AS path to prevent loops
+  1. Reject a route if our AS is already in the AS path (to prevent loops)
   2. Apply custom import filters.
 These can drop certain announcements (e.g. if it does not contain a certain community tag) or modify values (e.g., set the local preference to 101)
   3. Select the best route among all announcements from different peers by choosing the one with the best local preference.
 If there are multiple best routes according to local preference, use path length as a tie-breaker.
-  4. For each neighbor, apply a neighbor-specific export filter, which can either drop the new announcement for the best path, or modify values (e.g., by adding a new community tag).
+  4. For each neighbor, apply a neighbor-specific export filter, which can either drop the new announcement for the (choosen) best path, or modify values (e.g., by adding a new community tag).

 <img style="width:80%;height:80%" src="../img/BGP-protocol.jpg" />

 In the example above, AS 4 owns the destination prefix 1.2.3.4/24.
 The AS will advertise the prefix to all neighbors with the AS path [4].
 Because AS 4 has an export filter to neighbor AS 3, the advertisement will be dropped.
 AS 2 receives the advertisment and selects it as the best (and only) path to the destination.
-AS 2 then advertises the prefix to each peer after updating the AS path to be [4,2].
+AS 2 then advertises the prefix to each peer after updating the AS path to be [2,4].
 AS 3 will then similarly accept the route to the destination and advertise the route to neighbor AS 1.
 Finally, AS 1 has an import filter for AS 2 that will set the local preference attribute to be 100, and a separate import filter for AS 3 that will set the local preference attribute to be 101.
-Since a higher local preference is preferred, AS 1 will use the path [4,2,3] from AS 3.
+Since a higher local preference is preferred, AS 1 will use the path [3,2,4] from AS 3.

 ## Stable Paths